Are you want to go summer trip with your type 1 daibetic child ?

 Keep enough insulin and monitoring supplies with you.
 Do not put insulin in the baggage compartment

-of a plane, pressure and temperature can damage the insulin. it is necessary that you keep it cold.
+of a plane, as pressure and temperature can damage the insulin.
+You must keep it cold.

 KNOW HOW TO SAY SUGAR IN DIFFERENT LANGUAGES

 While traveling, it helped YOU to have screenshots of the word “diabetes” in different languages depending on where you were.
-Most of the time, you just used them to ward off people who were trying to sell you sugary drinks, but they could have been vital in emergency situations.
+Most of the time, you just used them to ward off people who were trying to sell you sugary drinks, but they could have been vital in emergencies.

 CONSULT HEALTH TEAM BEFORE TRIP

 Consult with your diabetes team before you leave and review travel plans.
-Bring a letter from him or her indicating that your child has diabetes and needs to keep their supplies with them at all times. and take proper guidelines How to adjust insulin if you’re traveling to a different time zone
+Bring a letter from him or her indicating that your child has diabetes and needs to keep their supplies with them at all times.
+And take proper guidelines on how to adjust insulin if you’re traveling to a different time zone.

 PACK SUPPLIES IN TWO SEPARATE BAGS